wentansu/ECE298A-8-bit-CPU/docs/info.md

 As seen in the diagram he CPU's architecture is coordinated by seperate unit blocks:

 #### Control Sequencer:
 - This will be the brains of the CPU.
-A state machine that takes in instructions from the I/O, interprets its opcode and determines what units of the CPU need to be activated to get the requested output
+A state machine that takes in instructions from the I/O. A lookup table is used to store control signals for all valid instructions.
+The LUT interprets an instruction and returns what units of the CPU need to be activated to get the requested output

 #### Arithmetic Logic Unit (ALU):
 - This unit takes in an input from the registers and performs mathematical operations based off the request from Control Sequencer (Add, Sub, etc).
 It then writes the output to the accumulator